Lucastra169/Canary/README.md

 ### License

-Canary is licensed under GNU LGPLv3, a free and open-source license.
+Much like Lithium, Canary is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).

 ### Issues and Feature Requests
-If you'd like to get help with the mod, feel free to open an issue here on GitHub, and if you want to propose new features or otherwise contribute to the mod, we will gladly accept pull requests, as well!
+If you'd like to get help with the mod, feel free to open an issue here on GitHub, and if you want to propose new features or otherwise contribute to the mod, i will gladly accept pull requests, as well!